What is anger?

 Another sign that your anger has become a problem is when your feelings of rage lead to destructive and violent behaviour.
 Expressing anger through aggression and violence can be very damaging and frightening to those around you, and can affect your relationships, your career, as well as the level of respect people have for you.

-Signs you have an anger problem
+Signs that you have an anger problem

 As well as domestic violence and uncontrolled violent behaviour, there are other signs – both emotional and physical – to look out for that can determine whether or not you have an anger problem.
 These can include: